liferay/liferay-docs/discover/portal/articles/06-setting-up-liferay/instance-settings/02-integrating-existing-users-into-liferay.markdown

 To enable SiteMinder authentication in Liferay, check the *Enabled* box on the *SiteMinder* tab.
 If you are also using LDAP with Liferay, you can check the *Import from LDAP* box.
-If this box is checked, users authenticated from SiteMinder who do not exist in the portal will be imported from LDAP.
+If this box is checked, users authenticated from SiteMinder who do not exist in Liferay will be imported from LDAP.

 The last field defines the header SiteMinder is using to keep track of the user.
 The default value is already populated.
 If you have customized the field for